nteract/hydrogen/docs/Usage/GettingStarted.md

 These commands will run all code inside the editor or all code above the cursor.

+## "Hydrogen: Refresh All Result Bubbles"

+Restart running kernel and re-evaluate all bubbles on editor.
+It evaluate all code in editor, and each existing bubbles up-to-date state.

 ## Watch Expressions

 After you've run some code with Hydrogen, you can use the **"Hydrogen: Toggle Watches"** command from the Command Palette to open the watch expression sidebar.
 Whatever code you write in watch expressions will be re-run after each time you send that kernel any other code.